Gun Fetish

 Overview

-Firearm enthusiasm is a strong, non-sexual interest in guns as objects of engineering, history, sport, and identity.
-Enthusiasts engage with collecting, target and competitive shooting, hunting, mechanical study, and military or historical interest.
-Although it is colloquially called a "gun fetish," the word fetish here carries its older meaning (an intense, almost reverential object fascination) and not the clinical sense of a sexual paraphilia.
-This article covers the lawful collecting-and-sport hobby and its culture; it is distinct from any use of weapons to threaten or harm, which is illegal and outside its scope.
+A gun fetish, in the everyday sense meant here, is a strong non-sexual enthusiasm for firearms as objects of engineering, history, sport, and identity.
+Enthusiasts collect, shoot competitively or recreationally, hunt, study mechanisms, and follow the military and design history of the field.
+The word fetish in this phrase carries its older meaning, an intense and almost reverential fascination with an object, not the clinical sense of a sexual paraphilia.
+This article covers the lawful collecting-and-sport hobby and the culture around it.
+It is separate from any use of weapons to threaten or harm, which is illegal and outside its scope.

 History & origins